Surgery for Thyroid Nodules & Cancers

 What to Expect After Surgery

-People who have a lobectomy can often go home the day of surgery, but those who have a total thyroidectomy usually need to stay in the hospital overnight.
+People who have a thyroid lobectomy or a total thyroidectomy can often go home the day of surgery, but those who have a total thyroidectomy may need to stay in the hospital overnight.
 You may experience minor discomfort for a few days, which can be managed with pain medication.

 A thyroidectomy stops or decreases production of thyroxine.
-Your doctor replaces thyroxine with a synthetic hormone called levothyroxine, taken by mouth daily.
+Your doctor replaces thyroxine with a medication called levothyroxine, taken by mouth daily.
 This medication helps keep your metabolism functioning properly and prevents hypothyroidism.

 If you have thyroid cancer, doctors may prescribe levothyroxine to keep thyroid-stimulating hormone levels on the low side or even fully suppressed to minimize the growth of any remaining thyroid cancer cells.